USEPA/RAQSAPI/cran-comments.md

    documentation is not included in the automatically generated reference documentation.
  - resume using package:goodpractice, goodpractice is now maintained by ropensci
+ - code formatting now done using the package:formatr package
+ - Mocked unit tests using package:httptest2

 # cran-comments for RAQSAPI
 ## RAQSAPI 2.0.5